-To prevent this from happening, I set up a drip irrigation system about this time last year.
+To prevent this from happening, I set up a drip-irrigation system about this time last year.
 It went through systematic changes and repairs along the way, of course.
-It had to be partially disassembled over the Winter, as I had rebuilt two of my raised beds and added a third.
-I got it back online a couple of weeks ago, just in time for the first 90+ degree temperatures to hit.
-The following are general thoughts and tips that I picked up in the process of building and maintaining my drip irrigation system.
+It had to be partially disassembled over the winter, as I had rebuilt two of my raised beds and added a third.
+I got it back online a couple of weeks ago, just in time for the first temperatures in the 90s to hit.
+The following are general thoughts and tips that I picked up in the process of building and maintaining my drip-irrigation system.

-I realize I’m writing this after Summer has officially begun, so it’s already hot out.
+I realize I’m writing this after summer has officially begun, so it’s already hot out.
 I’m actually referring to dividing the job into more manageable pieces if the system needs to cover a lot of ground.
-When my drip system was going in, three of my raised beds didn’t have anything in them, so those could be worked on later in time for Fall plantings.
-All I needed to put in to those areas were the main lines.
-If you are putting in a new bed, adding the drip system before or when you’re putting in plants is easier than afterwards.
+When my drip system was going in, three of my raised beds didn’t have anything in them, so those could be worked on later in time for fall plantings.
+All I needed to put into those areas were the main lines.
+If you are putting in a new bed, adding the drip system before or when you’re putting in plants is easier than afterward.

-The best money I put into the drip system was not actually the system itself.
+The best money I put into the drip system was not actually for the system itself.
 It was the automatic timer that controlled it.
-The reduced stress and time savings payed for it many times over.
-When choosing one, pick one that allows you to very finely control when and how long the watering occurs.
+The reduced stress and time savings paid for it many times over.
+When choosing yours, pick one that allows you to very finely control when and how long the watering occurs.
 It should have a good factory warranty, and I know you’ll hang on to the store receipt.
-The timer on my system is currently set to water at 6 (a.m.) and 6 (p.m.).
+The timer on my system is currently set to water at 6 am and again at 6 pm.
 If your city has watering restrictions (like mine), you’ll have to consider those as well.

 Get our latest tips, how-to articles, and instructional videos sent to your inbox.